-- I. A full and correct school uniform or sports uniform (when required) must be worn to school each day. - II.
-Uniforms must be neat, properly fitted, and clean. - III.
-Students are not permitted to wear make-up or nailpolish. - IV.
-Any type of Jewelry is not allowed in School. - V. Boys' hair length must be appropriate, older boys should be clean shaven. - VI.
+- I. Full and correct school uniform or sports uniform (when required) must be worn to school each day - II.
+Uniforms must be neat, properly fitted and clean - III.
+Students are not permitted to wear make-up or nail polish - IV.
+Any type of Jewelry is not allowed in School. - V. Boys hair length must be appropriate, older boys should be clean shaven - VI.
 Girls should wear two plaits.